microsoft/vscode-python/resources/walkthrough/install-python-macos.md

 brew install python
 ```

-If you don't have homebrew, you can download a Python installer for macOS from [python.org](https://www.python.org/downloads/mac-osx/).
+If you don't have Homebrew, you can download a Python installer for macOS from [python.org](https://www.python.org/downloads/mac-osx/).

 To verify if Python was succefully installed, run the following command in the terminal: